Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Loop control options

-These options live on CommonCallOptions, so they work identically for generateText and streamChat.
+These live on CommonCallOptions, so they work identically for generateText and streamChat.

 OptionTypeDefaultNotes